Form 8938 Reporting Requirements

 Streamlined filing compliance procedures

-This process involves gathering the necessary information for all of your foreign assets, including records from every year that you forgot to file Form 8938.
+This process involves gathering information on all your foreign assets, including records for every year you forgot to file Form 8938.
 You can then move forward with filing your amended tax returns, making sure to attach Form 8938 to each tax return.

 Your attorney may also include a statement to explain why you did not previously file the form.
 Once you have accounted for all of your assets on Form 8938, go ahead and pay any taxes and penalties associated with your newly disclosed assets.
 This is only available to those who are not the target of an IRS civil examination or audit.